AndyEveritt/ASMBL/README.md

     "CamSettings": {
-        "layer_dropdown": "How many layers the tip of the cutter should be lower than the layers being cut", "layer_intersect": "What percentage (0-1) of a layer line should the tip of the cutter sit at when cutting" }
+        "layer_dropdown": "How many layers the tip of the cutter should be lower than the layers being cut", "layer_intersect": "What percentage (0-1) of a layer line should the tip of the cutter sit at when cutting" },
+    "OutputSettings": {
+        "filename": "Name of the output file containing the merged gcode script }
 }
 ```